NirOOriN/sharpsnmplib.engine_and_samples/readme.md

 \#SNMP Engine and Library Samples
 ======================

 This repository is orginally forked from https://github.com/lextudio/sharpsnmppro-samples.
 Sadly but failry the orginal developer decided to remove the SharpSnmpLib.Engine from the release and now is considered as Sample.
-This decision is reasoned by the decision that the original developer won't provide or guarantee any bug fix support on the code base.
+This is reasoned by the decision that the original developer won't provide or guarantee any bug fix support on the code base.

 The intention of this repo is to provide a compileable SharpSnmpLib.Engine, with a proper namespace and useful enhancements.
 Visual Studio 2017/2019 and .NET Core SDK is required to compile it on Windows.

 From The original repo:
 -----------------------